Art Collections and Galleries:

 2002: Northville Art Show Northville Mi. merit award

-2001: Northville Art Show Northville Mi. award of excellence
+2001: Northville Art Show Northville Mi.

 Canton Fine Art Exhibition Canton MI.